 Control settings include startup, discharge for shutdown, etc.

-A photo of our first prototype flywheel assembly is shown below:
+A photo of our 1st version prototype flywheel assembly is shown below:

 It performs as predicted.